InstallComparePlatformAccordGitHub

 We all do.

 The real risk isn't rogue AI—it's AI that acts with conviction on bad foundations.
-Ethics alone isn't enough.
-CIRIS builds agents with both ethics and intuition: knowing when their own confidence is unearned.
+Rules alone aren't enough.
+CIRIS builds agents with both conscience and intuition: knowing when their own confidence is unearned.

 The Recursive Golden Rule